RuPaul’s DragCon draws a diverse crowd–it’s time for them to capitalize on it

 “RuPaul’s Drag Race is probably the most diverse show on television.
 The No. 1 way for us to address any kind of issues across the board is always visibility,” Barbato says.
 “I really think it’s about providing opportunities for voices.
 And when you provide opportunities for voices, hearing the voice is the message.
 Seeing the people is the message.”

-It’s a disservice that there isn’t a panel at DragCon NYC this year tackling social issues like racism, but Barbato and Bailey have made sure to address politics with the midterm elections fast approaching.
+It’s a disservice that there isn’t a panel at DragCon NYC this year tackling social issues like racism given the climate of the not just season 10, but of the country right now.
+DragCon NYC does have panels discussing body positivity and inclusivity for non-binary and gender non-conforming people.
+And Barbato and Bailey have made sure to address politics with the midterm elections fast approaching.
 Political group Swing Left is hosting a panel, along with activations throughout the convention to call or send notes to local representatives, and reminders to register and vote.
 RuPaul is also having an onstage conversation with New York Times columnist Charles M. Blow, which will certainly veer into the political realm.

 As DragCon continues to grow every year, it would be wise to bump up programming to include more discussions around topical issues not just facing the drag community, but the world at large–especially given the fact that the DragCon audience has grown to include a wide breath of ages, genders, and sexual orientations.
 According to demographics from DragCon LA 2018, attendees were 60% female, 40% male; 38% gay, 38% straight, 24% other; and 55% were under the age of 30.
 What that boils down to is a very important and influential generation that needs to be primed just as much on makeup and wig techniques as sociopolitical issues.